 Introduction.
 You want someone to introduce you to the audience before you start giving your speech.
 Therefore you should help them to make it happen.

 Timing.
 If you have a schedule to speak for 15 minutes, then that's your maximum.
 It's not a target that you can over-run.
 So deliver your conference speech on time and to time.
-Aim to keep everyone happy.
+Aim to keep everyone happy, unlike this Baroness Scotland speech.

 Questions.
 Depending on the conference, questions might follow your speech.
 So you need to know the rules for your event.
 Some conferences have questions after each speaker.
 And others have panel questions at the end of each morning or afternoon session.
 You should know the right format for your conference and so keep everyone even happier.